-It’s thought that the first pineapples were brought to Australia by German missionaries who had travelled to Australia via India.
+Although some reports indicate that the first pineapples were brought to Australia by German missionaries who had travelled to Australia via India, The Australian reported in 1826 that several pineapple plants from South America had been received into the Government garden.
 Pineapples were widespread in the tropics by that time.
 They were distributed by Spanish navigators after Colombus first encountered them in Guadeloupe in 1493.

-Pineapples were grown in glass-houses in Europe and the first large, smooth-leaf variety (known as Smooth Cayenne) was introduced to Australia from Kew Gardens in 1858.
+The first pineapples in Australia were a small, rough-leaf variety and were being grown commercially by the early 1840s at Nundah, now a suburb of Brisbane.
+The first large, smooth-leaf variety (known as Smooth Cayenne) was introduced to Australia from Kew Gardens in 1858.
 This variety became the most widely grown in Australia.

 In the 2012-13 season, the Australian pineapple processing sector produced 39,000 tonnes of fruit for canning and juicing, which was worth $12.5 million.
 The fresh sector, however, is expanding.
 In the 2012-13 season, 48,000 tonnes of fresh pineapple was produced and sold on the domestic market, with a farm gate value of $57.5 million.